Dumpstaphunk: Origins and background

-The quintet's lineup since 2021 features Ivan Neville on vocals, B3 and Clav, the double bass attack and soulful voices of Tony Hall and Nick Daniels III, Ian Neville on guitar, Deven Trusclair on drums.
+The quintet's lineup since 2021 features Ivan Neville on vocals, B3 and Clav, both Tony Hall and Nick Daniels III on bass and vocals, Ian Neville on guitar, Deven Trusclair on drums.
 The band has recently added Alex Wasily on trombone and Ashlin Parker on trumpet.

 Formed in 2003, Ivan Neville's Dumpstaphunk was initially put together by keyboardist Ivan Neville on a whim in order to perform a solo gig at the New Orleans Jazz & Heritage Festival.
-Ivan called in cousin Ian Neville (guitar), the double-bass bottom of both Nick Daniels and Tony Hall, and drummer Raymond Weber (no longer in the band) to round out the show.
+Ivan called in cousin Ian Neville (guitar), Daniels and Hall on bass and vocals, and drummer Raymond Weber (no longer in the band) to round out the show.
 The band was voted "New Orleans' Best Funk Band" in 2014 by OffBeat Magazine and Gambit Weekly, and has performed at music festivals such as Bonnaroo, Voodoo Experience, Hangout Festival, Caloundra Music Festival, 10,000 Lakes, High Sierra, Outside Lands, Gathering of the Vibes, Dave Matthews Band Caravan, and consecutive appearances at the New Orleans Jazz & Heritage Festival.

 "Ivan is the son of Aaron Neville, and he joined his father along with two uncles — Art Neville of The Meters, who defined New Orleans funk, and Cyril Neville — in the Neville Brothers before starting Dumpstaphunk.
 Their funk follows through on the Nevilles' distinctive style: a complex of syncopations developed from sudden bass lunges, chattery drumming, hooting keyboard chords and wah-wah guitar."

 One half of their two-bass lineup, Nick Daniels III, died on April 26, 2024 of complications from multiple myeloma cancer.
 The band has continued touring with only one bass player and has not announced how the absence of Daniels will affect its lineup going forward.